S3ak/styled-compontents-example/README.md

+# Ecommerce Example | React + TypeScript + Vite + Styled Components + Storybook

-This project demostrates using styled-components in storybook.
+This is a exmaple of a ecommerce site using static data.
+This project demostrates using styled-components in storybook with Typescript.
+State is amanaged with vanilla react reducer and Context API.

 ## Resources

 [Deploy dashboard](https://vercel.com/seak/styled-compontents-example)
 [Production Deploy](https://styled-compontents-example.vercel.app/)

-# React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Expanding the ESLint configuration